Jbudnick/World_Renewable_Electricity/README.md

 I am curious to see how common throughout the world it is for countries to be concerned with climate change and the depletion of nonrenewable resources.

 Are there specific regions of the world in which the transition has been greater?

+# Conclusion

+Unfortunately, it looks like there is not sufficient evidence to support the claim that countries around the world are producing a greater proportion of renewable electrity around the world.
+Although some regions ended up with a lower P-value and therefore were closer than others to rejecting the null hypothesis, but the differences found were not enough.

+I find this find alarming, as

 # Data Sources:
 World Energy Use: